 Required Parameters Description LogFile Output log file generated when the batch script is executed.
 Workspace Workspace file (.rwp).
 Model Interactive Analysis model for the listed source files.
+Some of the commonly used model types are: COBOL,

-Required Parameters Description ListName Name of the list.
+Required Parameters Description JAVAFILE, JCL, NATURAL, PLI.
+For more information, see Define Potential Code Anomalies .
+ListName Name of the list.
 The list is assumed to be owned by the current user.
-If it is owned by another user, append a vertical bar ( ) and the user name.
+If it is owned by another user, append a vertical bar () and the user name.
 Note: Lists stay active in the workspace.
 As part of the verification process for an entity, any entry in a list for that entity is removed.
 The list will need to be recreated post verification.
 Any script that is used to create the list can be added to a post-verification user exit to the BRP process so they are correctly re-created as part of a BRP run.
 Category List category.
 Output Output file.
 The format of the report depends on the extension.
 Supported extensions are .xml and .mdb.
 When Split is set to Y, the path of the folder for .mdb output files.